-Baseline casual BP will be calculated as a mean of two sets of three supine brachial BP readings taken 10 minutes apart, using a UA767 BP monitor (referred to as enhanced casual BP).
-Three consecutive periods of 10-min beat-to-beat non-invasive BP monitoring in the supine position using the middle finger of the non-hemiparetic hand will be recorded with a Finometer device.
-The servo adjust mechanism of the Finometer will be switched off during the recording period, but applied at 10 minute intervals during the monitoring period.
+Baseline casual BP will be calculated as a mean of two sets of three supine brachial BP readings taken 10 min apart using a UA767 BP monitor (referred to as enhanced casual BP).

+Three consecutive periods of 10 min beat-to-beat non-invasive BP monitoring in the supine position using the middle finger of the non-hemiparetic hand will be recorded with a Finometer device.
+The servo adjust mechanism of the Finometer will be switched off during the recording period, but applied at 10 min intervals during the monitoring period.

-Daytime ABPM will be performed using a SpaceLabs 90207 monitor, programmed to measure BP at 20-minute intervals.
-Daytime is defined as between 0700-2200 hours.
+Daytime ambulatory BP monitoring (ABPM) will be performed using a SpaceLabs 90207 monitor, programmed to measure BP at 20 min intervals.
+Daytime is defined as between 07:00 and 22:00 hours.